-- 20. Licensor and Licensee: These are generic terms.
+18. Licensor and Licensee: These are generic terms.
 Changes in the text to clarify that these terms are used not only in reference to "licenses" but in reference to other contracts covered by the Article (e.g., a development contract in which the licensee obtains ownership of the copyright in the software).
-In the definition of licensor, several specific illustrations are used to avoid confusion in cases where more than one party transfers information, that is, where the parties exchange information or performance. - 21.
-Mass-Market License: Please refer to the Preface for a discussion of the issues raised under this definition.
-This is a key term whose definition has been difficult.
-What we are trying to capture is the difference between a mass marketplace and non-mass market transactions in which standard forms are employed (an example of a non-mass market transaction would be a transaction between Xerox and IBM for a group of Xerox copiers).
-The problem comes in defining a mass-market as compared to any other market.
-Suggestions have included: "retail", "transacted in a market predominantly used by consumers," etc. The elusive nature of the definition, of course, is one reason to reconsider whether we shouldn't scrap the concept and refer simply to consumer licenses.
-At least most people think they know what this means.
+In the definition of licensor, several specific illustrations are used to avoid confusion in cases where more than one party transfers information, that is, where the parties exchange information or performance.

+19. Mass-Market License: This is a key term whose definition has been difficult.
+What we are trying to capture is the difference between a mass market and non-mass market transactions even though in both settings, standard forms are routinely used, not negotiated and relied on for reasons of economy. (an example of a non-mass market transaction would be a transaction between Xerox and IBM for a group of Xerox copiers governed by a standard form that Xerox will not negotiate).
+The definition problem comes in defining a mass-market as compared to any other market.
+The elusive definition, of course, is one reason to reconsider whether we shouldn't scrap the concept and refer simply to consumer licenses.

-This Draft contains two alternative proposals, gleaned from the terms of the September Draft and compiled from numerous suggestions of Committee members and observers.
-The proposed definitions combine a focus on the market context (mostly consumer or general public), the type of product, and the general terms of the transaction.
-Basically, a business (of whatever size) receives mass-market purchaser treatment if it acquires in a context and under terms characterized by a mass market.
-The definition contained in the July Draft was:
+This Draft contains three alternatives.
+The definitions combine a focus on the market context (mostly consumer or general public), the type of product, and the terms of the transaction.
+A business receives mass-market treatment if it acquires in a context and under terms characterized by a mass market.